sammilucia/witcher3ultimate/README.md

 ### Game

 - Thousands of bug and quest fixes (Witcher 3 - Redux, Brothers in Arms, NPC Script Fixes, Immersive Sound, Rend Adrenaline Fix, Fix Duplicate Merchant)
+- Looting—by default you can steal everything (like in Cyberpunk 2077).
+You can changeg this in the Mods menus.
+Looting will now also loot all close-by containers at once, so it's less tedious and more fun (Convenient Looting Redux)
+- Looting herbs, you now don't have to go into the herb menu, and will get 1–3 of that herb (Enhanced Herbalism).
+The downside of this is, without the HUD on, it's now very difficult to know which herb is which, which does bother me if anyone can think of a workaround

 ### Engine